MilesCranmer/PySR/README.md

 Now, the symbolic regression code can search using this `special` function that squares its left argument and adds it to its right.
 Make sure all passed functions are valid Julia code, and take one (unary) or two (binary) float32 scalars as input, and output a float32.
+This means if you write any real constants in your operator, like `2.5`, you have to write them instead as `2.5f0`, which defines it as `Float32`.
 Operators are automatically vectorized.

 We also define `extra_sympy_mappings`, so that the SymPy code can understand the output equation from Julia,